 That’s it!
 Change it up as you like, let me know what you put into your fall simmering spices!
 Save this recipe for my Christmas simmering spices!

-I found these cute little berry baskets on Amazon, but you could also use a jar, mason jars or even wrap in parchment paper.
-Be on the lookout for fun little things like this to place a package of cookies, candies, etc. Check out all of my gift ideas from the kitchen!
+I found these cute little berry baskets on Amazon, but you could also use a jar, mason jars, or even wrap in parchment paper.
+Take it up a notch and gift one of these pretty simmering pots with it!

 Simmer Pot Recipe FAQs

-You can reuse your simmer pot 2-3 times depending on the ingredients and how long you simmered it.
-After each use let it cool, store it in the fridge and reheat when you’re ready.
-Citrus peels and spices hold up well but the scent will fade each time.
+You can reuse your simmer pot 2-3 times, depending on the ingredients and how long you simmered it.
+After each use, let it cool, refrigerate, and reheat when you’re ready.
+Lemon peels and spices hold up well, but the scent will fade each time.

 Check out these other fabulous Fall Recipes!